 Many times, beginner pickleball players are told to keep the paddle at the 12:00 position (imagine a clock) straight at the net and then transition to 9:00 for backhand shots.
 Although this works for many players, it can create some weakness that opponents can easily take advantage of.
-Many players get into trouble when the to ball comes over their weak side shoulder (left side for right handed players) and they flip or turn the paddle into weird positions rather than hitting a solid backhand.
+Many players get into trouble when the ball comes over their weak side shoulder (left side for right-handed players) and they flip or turn the paddle into weird positions rather than hitting a solid backhand.

 Another problem on the 9:00 position is the elbow comes out from their torso and up (“chicken wing”).
 Simone recommends adjusting the ready position to 10 and 2 o’clock with elbows tucked, hands in and belly button high.
-This body positioning enables Simone to cover 75% of her shots and easily transition from forehand to backhand shots and eliminates the awkward “chicken wing".
-Great video and great advice Simone!
-Watch the full video here.
+This body positioning enables Simone to cover 75% of her shots and easily transition from forehand to backhand shots and eliminates the awkward “chicken wing”.

 Sarah Ansboury introduces a concept she calls “Paddle Tracking” to use the pickleball paddle to track the ball while it’s in play.
-She likes to think of her paddle as a heat seeking missile.
+She likes to think of her paddle as a heat-seeking missile.
 I really liked that description, I’ve tried this out in practice and find the visualization really does help keep me on the ball better.

-Sarah points out that one of the keys is good body positioning, keeping your body high (not bent over) and pickleball paddle held high and out in front of you while constantly pointing the paddle at the ball and shifting your body weight as the ball moves around the court.
+Sarah points out that one of the keys is good body positioning, keeping your body high (not bent over) and pickleball paddle held high and out in front of you while constantly pointing the paddle at the ball and shifting your body weight as the pickleball ball moves around the court.
 Maximize use of your shoulder, not elbow and wrist!

-Lastly we have this video from Mark Renneson at Third Shot Sports who offers his opinion and reasons why he feels the “Paddle Up” mantra that is repeated so often by many coaches to beginner pickleball players is not necessarily good advice …and may actually be creating bad habits that are detrimental to your pickleball game!
+Lastly, we have this video from Mark Renneson at Third Shot Sports who offers his opinion and reasons why he feels the “Paddle Up” mantra that is repeated so often by many coaches to beginner pickleball players is not necessarily good advice …and may actually be creating bad habits that are detrimental to your pickleball game!

 It may be a matter of compromise, some players are willing to give up some paddle readiness to have a lower center of gravity and move better on the court.

-As Mark say: MOVING MATTERS in Pickleball!
+As Mark says MOVING MATTERS in Pickleball!